lucasondel/ExpFamilyDistributions.jl/docs/src/delta.md

 * [`mean`](@ref)
 * [`update!`](@ref)
-where [`gradlognorm`](@ref) returns the expectation of the equivalent distribution's sufficient statistics, [`mean`](@ref) returns the the Dirac δ pulse location ``\mu`` and [`update!`](@ref) sets the pulse location to model of the equivalent distribution.
+where [`gradlognorm`](@ref) returns the expectation of the equivalent distribution's sufficient statistics, [`mean`](@ref) returns the Dirac δ pulse location ``\mu`` and [`update!`](@ref) sets the pulse location to the maximum of the equivalent distribution.

 ## δ-Normal distribution